abhayguptadev/abhayguptadev/README.md

 ## 👨‍💻 About Me

-🚀 MCA student and Full-Stack App Developer focused on building modern, practical, and scalable applications.
+🚀 Full-Stack App Developer focused on building modern, scalable, and production-ready applications.

-📱 Building cross-platform mobile applications with **Flutter & Dart**.
+📱 Building cross-platform applications with **Flutter & Dart**.

 🧠 Developing backend systems and REST APIs using **Python, Django & Django REST Framework**.

-🗄️ Working with **MongoDB** as my current primary database, along with Firebase and SQLite where appropriate.
+🗄️ Working primarily with **MongoDB**, along with Firebase and other data-storage technologies when required.

-🎨 I also have a strong interest in **UI/UX and visual design**, using tools like Figma to create clean and user-friendly interfaces.
+⚙️ Expanding my expertise in **DevOps, deployment, CI/CD, containers, and cloud technologies**.

-⚡ Interested in API architecture, authentication, database design, clean code, application architecture, deployment, and performance.
+🎨 I also have a strong interest in **UI/UX and graphic design**, allowing me to work across both product design and development.

-🌱 Currently strengthening my skills in **Full-Stack App Development, DevOps, and Advanced DSA with Java**.
+🔗 Interested in building complete systems — from **UI and APIs to databases, deployment, and infrastructure**.

-🎯 My goal is to become a strong **Full-Stack App Developer** capable of designing, building, deploying, and scaling production-ready applications.
+🎯 My goal is to become a strong **Full-Stack App Developer and DevOps Engineer** capable of building, deploying, and maintaining production-grade applications.

 ---